redhat-developer/app-services-cli/docs/commands/rhoas_dedicated_deregister-cluster.md

 ### Synopsis

-Removes the ability to provision your own kafkas on a cluster, this command will deregister your cluster with Red Hat Streams for Apache Kafka.
+Removes the ability to provision your own Kafka instances on a cluster, this command will deregister your Hybrid cluster with Red Hat OpenShift Streams for Apache Kafka.

 ```